 While looking for a Cafe in Amsterdam for brunch, check out Bakers & Roasters, a New Zealand and Brazilian-inspired cozy spot.
 From fresh fruit salads to fluffy pancakes, there’s a delicious range of options to try in the De Pijp brunch spot.

-The service is always on point, so it’s worth putting yourself on the online waitlist for a table.
+The service is always on point, so putting yourself on the online waitlist for a table is worth it.
 After one meal here, I quickly realized the long queue to dine here isn’t just because the place is so small; it’s also because this Amsterdam food is amazing.

 I really enjoyed the gluten-free options like the coconut gluten-free French toast.
 They even have vegan scrambled eggs, and the American pancakes are the right amount of fluffy.
 Make sure you are hungry as the portions are generous.

 By 8:30 am, this brunch location is ready to serve up some yummy eggs Benedict, and other delights.
-Don’t forget to try the homemade cakes either: they are to die for.
+Don’t forget to try the homemade cakes, which are to die for.

 6. Lavinia GOOD FOOD